onecompiler/tutorials/php/constants/constants.md

 ```
 ### Run [here](https://onecompiler.com/php/3vsr5xpxg)

-You can define the constant name as case-insensitive by seeting the third parameter in the baove syntax to true.
+You can define the constant name as case-insensitive by making the third parameter in the above syntax to true.

 ```php
 <?php